TechnionTDK/jbs-text2json/README.md

 # Config file
-Assuming that you have a tested parser, next step is to deploy the results into jbs-text.
+Assuming that you have a tested parser, next step is to deploy the results into *jbs-data/json*.
 To do that, you have to update the file **configParsers.json** with basic details about your new parser.
-You have to provide the fully qualified name of the parser, as well as the input and output folders in jbs-raw and jbs-text, respectively.
+You have to provide the fully qualified name of the parser, as well as the input and output folders in *jbs-data/raw* and *jbs-data/json*, respectively.

-The file is under jbs-text2json>src>main>resource>configParsers.json.
+The file is under src>main>resource>configParsers.json.
 An example entry:

 ```
 {"parser":"text2json.parsers.TanachParser",